 According to Ridley Scott, principal photography for this movie took place in just 74 days for $111 million.
 It was finished on budget and on time.

 The new planet, which is assumed to be the home of the engineers, is being referred to as a paradise, and could be the home of the "gods" who supposedly created humanity.

-The terrace surrounded by cypress trees, where David looks upon the Engineer's city, was inspired by the series of paintings depicting the "Isle of the Dead" by nineteenth century artist Arnold Böcklin.
-This was also a nod to "Alien" Creator H.R.
-Giger, who had crafted his interpretation of the same paintings, in his trademark bio-mechanical style, as a tribute to fellow Swiss Böcklin.
+The terrace surrounded by cypress trees, where David looks upon the Engineer's city, was inspired by the series of paintings depicting the "Isle of the Dead" by 19th-century artist Arnold Böcklin.
+This was also a nod to "Alien" creator H.R.
+Giger, who had crafted his interpretation of the same paintings in his trademark bio-mechanical style, as a tribute to fellow Swiss Böcklin.

 A scene establishing the crew of the Covenant was released as a prologue webisode titled "The Last Supper."
 Though it was not included in the theatrical cut, footage from the scene is prominently featured in the theatrical trailer.